aarong/feedme-client/DEV.md

 The build procedure runs unit tests on the `src` folder, assembles a transpiled and publish-ready NPM package in the `build` folder (including a Node module and a browser bundle), and runs funtional tests on the built Node module.

+To enable debugging output set the `debug` environment variable to `feedme-client*`.

 ## Directory Structure